guumeyer/Podcast/README.md

 	• Core Data to persistent the favorites podcasts and episodes download
 	• The podcast files are storing in the local file system.
 	• The navigation are composed by a main tab bar and three navigation bar for the Favorites, The Search and The Downloads scenes.
+	• Audio Remote control by iOS remote control when the app is in background mode, by Apple watch and Car play.

   ## Authors
 * **Gustavo Meyer** - *Initial work* - [Git](https://github.com/guumeyer)